Ph.D., Harvard University, 2000

 Graduate Faculty Memberships

 Ecology, Evolution, and Behavior; Plant Biological Sciences

 The unifying goal of my work is to understand how functional traits of plants link evolutionary history to current ecological processes with consequences for ecosystem function and stability on an increasingly human dominated planet.
 My research program integrates levels of biological organization from cell and tissue function to ecosystem biology with a long-term goal of understanding the origins and organization of plant biodiversity and its consequences.
-In doing so, I bring together concepts and tools from physiological ecology, ecosystem ecology, and evolutionary biology.
+In doing so, I bring together concepts and tools from physiological ecology, ecosystem ecology, evolutionary biology and remote sensing.

 Evolutionary legacy effects on ecosystems: Biogeographic origins, plant traits, and implications for management in the era of global change